mordilloSan/LinuxIO/README.md

 sudo dnf install -y pam-devel systemd-devel
 ```

-> Note: `libsystemd-dev` is optional but recommended - without it, auth-helper logs go to `/dev/null` instead of journald.
+> Note: `libsystemd-dev` is optional but recommended - without it, auth worker logs fall back to syslog instead of journald.

 ### Setup